musicbutton

 b) (32) Cleanliness, contentment, penance, consideration and surrender to the person of God constitute the regulation.

 (33) Speculations, theories, opinions, constitute the contrary which brings about the misery in life.
 (34) Speculative knowledge has as its consequence that matters are done harm and such, it is based upon desires, anger and misconceptions which may manifest rarely, reasonably often or intensely.
 Thus situated in ignorance one continuously reaps the fruit of misfortune, which finds its peace by contemplating the contrary.
-(35) When one is not of unnecessary violence finds one stability in relation to one's environment and is there a decrease in enmity.
-(36) When one is truth loving is one of a stable position and are one's actions fruitful.
-(37) When one does not misappropriate will with everything which is of value, a vested order come about.
-(38) With celibacy is a firm basis achieved for one's life energy- and effort.
-(39) When one is of stability by not acquiring possessions will one understand what way one had to start all over, or what way one took rebirth.
-(40) Being clean within and without is one with body and soul of reticence in the - sexual - cohabitation with others.
-(41) Of sense control enjoying in pure goodness and a one-pointed mind qualifies one for the vision of the soul.
-(42) In contentment, in benevolence, reaches one unsurpassable happiness.
-(43) By penance are all impurities subverted and attains one to an optimal functioning of the sensory apparatus.
-(44) By means of consideration contacts one the divinity of one's own choice.
-(45) By means of surrender to the person, the integrity, the authority of God, reaches one the perfection of absorption.
+(35) When one is not of unnecessary violence one finds stability in relation to one's environment and is there a decrease of enmity.
+(36) When one is truth loving one is of a stable position and one's actions are fruitful.
+(37) When one does not misappropriate with everything which is of value, a vested order will come about.
+(38) With celibacy a firm basis is achieved for one's life energy and effort.
+(39) When one is of stability by not acquiring possessions one will understand in what way one had to start all over, or in what way one took rebirth.
+(40) Being clean within and without one is with body and soul of reticence in the - sexual - cohabitation with others.
+(41) Of sense control enjoying in pure goodness and a one-pointed mind one qualifies for the vision of the soul.
+(42) In contentment, in benevolence, one reaches unsurpassable happiness.
+(43) By penance all impurities are subverted and is an optimal functioning attained of the sensory apparatus.
+(44) By means of consideration one contacts the divinity of one's own choice.
+(45) By means of surrender to the person, the integrity, the authority of God, one reaches the perfection of absorption.

-c) (46) By body postures is found durable happiness.
-(47) By training oneself in becoming empty contacts one the infinite.
-(48) From this is one then no longer perturbed by opposites, by the duality.
+c) (46) By body postures durable happiness is found.
+(47) By training oneself in becoming empty one can contact the infinite.
+(48) From this one is then no longer perturbed by opposites, by the duality.

-d) (49) When this is attained, thus on the condition of proper postures, is the breath control found in the interruption of the movements of the in- and outgoing breath.
-(50) The going outward and inward of the movements of breath and the retaining of it must according time and circumstance, as well as for frequency and duration, be tuned subtly and fine.
+d) (49) When this is attained, thus on the condition of proper postures, breath control is found in the interruption of the movements of the in- and outgoing breath.
+(50) The going outward and inward of the movements of breath and the retaining of it must be tuned subtly and fine according to time and circumstance, for frequency as well as duration.
 (51) A fourth option is found in the sphere raising above the in- and outgoing breath.
-(52) From that position is that what veils the light of knowledge annihilated.
-(53) Also is the mind then ready to concentrate.
+(52) From that position that what veils the light of knowledge is annihilated.
+(53) Also the mind is then ready to concentrate.

 III) The control one achieves

-f) (1) Concentrating oneself means that one fixes one's consciousness on the place were one resides.
+f) (1) Concentrating oneself means that one fixes one's consciousness on the place where one resides.

-(3) When there is nothing but that one purpose, emerges the authenticity, the original nature, which is then, so to say, empty; at that time is one perfectly absorbed.
-(4) The combination of these three matters constitutes the self control.
-(5) Having mastered that is there the wisdom of that vision.
+(3) When there is nothing but that one purpose, the authenticity emerges, the original nature, which is then, so to say, empty; at that time one is perfectly absorbed.
+(4) The combination of these three matters constitutes the self-control.
+(5) Having mastered that there is the wisdom of that vision.
 (6) It finds its use in different earthly realms.
-(7) Relative to the previous limbs constitute these latter three ones the inward position.
-(8) Just as well is that again the outer position of the absorption without an object.
-(9) With the emergence in ones imagination of thoughts and their ending, decreases the consciously countering and increases the coherence, the integration of consciousness, so that as the effect of the reticence the consciousness of the moment ripens.
-(10) The state of it's consciousness is one stream of serene peace.
-(11) In developing absorption decreases the divided attention and increases the one-pointed attention of the consciousness.
+(7) Relative to the previous limbs these latter three ones constitute the inward position.
+(8) Just as well that is again the outer position of the absorption without an object.
+(9) With the emergence in one's imagination of thoughts and their ending the consciously countering decreases and the coherence, the integration of consciousness, increases, so that as the effect of the reticence consciousness of the moment ripens.
+(10) The state of its consciousness is one stream of serene peace.
+(11) In developing absorption the divided attention decreases and the one-pointed attention of consciousness increases.
 (12) The alternatively being peaceful and then again the just as well emerging of motives in one's consciousness, constitutes the changeability of the undivided attention.
-(13) With this has the transformation of the sensory in all its divisions been described as for proper conduct, characteristics and the ultimate state.
+(13) With this the transformation of the sensory in all its divisions has been described as for proper conduct, characteristics and the ultimate state.

 (14) The position of one's own nature resulting from the proper approach is either dormant, calm or in a state of rapture.
 (15) Different angles result in different effects.